InfluxCommunity/influxdb3-go/README.md

 )
 ```

-to insert data you can use code like this:
+to insert data, you can use code like this:

 ```go
 // TBD
 ```

-to query your data you can use code like this:
+to query your data, you can use code like this:

 ```go
 // TBD